GNOME/gimp-macos-build/README.md

 **NOTE** This section is out of date.
 Needs to be updated.

 - Install Python 3 (Rust is pre-installed) as they are required for the GIMP dependencies.
-- Set up macOS 10.12 SDK.
-This is needed to ensure that GIMP can run on macOS 10.12+.
+- Set up macOS 10.13 SDK.
+This is needed to ensure that GIMP can run on macOS 10.13+.
 See [this article](https://smallhacks.wordpress.com/2018/11/11/how-to-support-old-osx-version-with-a-recent-xcode/) for the details.
-- Set up JHBuild with a custom `~/.config/jhbuildrc-custom` file (see https://github.com/GNOME/gimp-macos-build/blob/master/jhbuildrc-gtk-osx-gimp).
-As part of the setup, it is running `bootstrap-gtk-osx-gimp` JHBuild command to compile required modules to run JHBuild.
-JHBuild is using Python3 venv to run.
 - Install [fork of the gtk-mac-bundler](https://gitlab.gnome.org/lukaso/gtk-mac-bundler) - the tool which helps to create macOS application bundles for the GTK apps.
 This will hopefully shift to official [gtk-mac-bundler](https://github.com/GNOME/gtk-mac-bundler)
-- Install all gtk-osx, gimp and WebKit dependencies using JHBuild
 - Build GIMP.
 - Import signing certificate/key from the environment variables
 - Launch `macports_build.sh` which does (among other things):